On global identification in structural vector autoregressions: Introduction

+We also show, through an empirical implementation of our methodology, to what extent it can find fertile ground in the growing literature on proxy SVARs.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 We first introduce the model and notation in Section II.
-In Section \ref{sec:ex}, we present an example that contradicts Theorem 7 of RWZ.
+In Section \ref{sec:ex}, we present an example that sheds light on Theorem 7 of RWZ.
 In Section \ref{sec:id} we define the notion of redundant identifying restrictions and provide a modified necessary and sufficient condition for (exact) global identification.
+Section \ref{sec:exs} presents two examples based on influential papers in the SVAR literature.
 Section \ref{sec:conclusion} concludes.